robertoshimizu/Alura_SpringRestAPI/README.md

 INSERT INTO TOPICO(titulo, mensagem, data_criacao, status, autor_id, curso_id) VALUES('Dúvida 2', 'Projeto não compila', '2019-05-05 19:00:00', 'NAO_RESPONDIDO', 1, 1);
 INSERT INTO TOPICO(titulo, mensagem, data_criacao, status, autor_id, curso_id) VALUES('Dúvida 3', 'Tag HTML', '2019-05-05 20:00:00', 'NAO_RESPONDIDO', 1, 2);
 ```

+#### 2.4 Spring JPA Repositorry, interfaces and methods

+It is also not a good practice to invoke database transactions directly from the Controller.
+Rather, use the Repository pattern.

+In Spring, you can create an interface Repository, which inherits from JPARepository from Spring Data JPA.
+This interface has several methods that encapsulates database queries.
+There is a specific pattern to create queries, for example `findbyCursoNome` -> it SELECT the Curso Table and then filter WHERE nome = ?, all under the hood.

+Nut if you need to create a manual query, build a method and annotate with @Query.